lpmdiaz/Simulacrum.jl/README.md

 I am not sure if this is the best approach but it does seem to work for now...
 It may however change in the future.

+__Update__: commit 2d0a248 in Symbolics.jl now makes the rhs and lhs of `Equation`s be of type `Symbolic` and not `Num`; some of the above is thus not needed anymore (but remains in the code in case things do change again).

 #### Warning when precompiling

 This is caused by doing `Base.:(==)(x::Num, y::Num) = x === y`.
 Without this however, the following fails: